1r1k3hg9f1nlwegxwgohgqfbxpbh2h

 Welcome to the Blog

-by Erika Pranzo, LPC As the holiday season rapidly approaches, stress often follows.
-If your stomach is already in knots thinking of facing family members at Thanksgiving, or if your heart is racing imagining all the Christmas gifts you “have” to buy, take a pause because I am here to help!
-Ongoing research continues to […]
+by Erika Pranzo, LPC Yoga is a powerful tool for stress relief.
+As the holiday season rapidly approaches, stress often follows.
+If your stomach is already in knots thinking of facing family members at Thanksgiving, or if your heart is racing imagining all the Christmas gifts you “have” to buy, take a pause.
+Ongoing research […]

 by Andrea Juliano, LCAT, LPC, ATR-BC I first learned what Mindfulness was when I decided to attend a Mindfulness Meditation group in college for extra credit.
 Looking back, I can’t believe I made it that far without knowing what it means to be emotionally and physically present!
 I spent a lot of time in my […]